kishanbala/my-projects/README.md

 # My Projects
-A repository to showcase my non academic projects carried out purely based on own interest
+A repository to showcase the project I have worked on.